francescomazzini/Jubble/README.md

 Production rate:
 Ratio between ↯ production and costs.

-Multiplier:
-Number of level achieved by the player.
-It ranges from 1 to n, where n is the number of generator level achieved by the player.

 This is how we compute the next cost of a generator:
 $`cost_{next} = cost_{base} \times (rate_{growth})^{owned}`$